line/ts-remove-unused/README.md

 ## Handling test files

-If you have a separate tsconfig for tests using [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html), that would be great! ts-remove-unused will remove exports/files that exist for the sake of testing.
+If you have a separate tsconfig for tests using [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html), that would be great! tsr will remove exports/files that exist for the sake of testing.

-If you pass a `tsconfig.json` to the CLI that includes both the implementation and the test files, ts-remove-unused will remove your test files since they are not referenced by your entry point file (which is specified in `--skip`).
+If you pass a `tsconfig.json` to the CLI that includes both the implementation and the test files, tsr will remove your test files since they are not referenced by your entry point file (which is specified in `--skip`).
 You can avoid tests being deleted by passing a pattern that matches your test files to `--skip` in the meantime, but the recommended way is to use project references to ensure your TypeScript config is more robust and strict (not just for using this tool).

 ## Comparison